Ginger & Turmeric for Inflammation: A Beginner’s Guide to Natural Joint Support

 • Sore hips after sitting too long

-These are signs of chronic inflammation.
-Over time, it can lead to joint damage, reduced flexibility and less mobility.
+These are signs of chronic inflammation, which can lead to lasting joint damage and reduced flexibility.

 Why Ginger and Turmeric Are Trusted Natural Remedies